Microboards Ontario

 Join us for the following series of foundational courses.

-or more information, contact our Provincial Consultant, Judith McGill directly via email at jlmcgill11@gmail.com or by phone at 416-997-3311, or stay tuned for future scheduled sessions here at Microboards Ontario.
+For more information, contact our Provincial Consultant, Judith McGill directly via email at [email protected] or by phone at 416-997-3311, or stay tuned for future scheduled sessions here at Microboards Ontario.

 The foundational series offers the following four courses: